Temple prostitution in 1 Kings

-I Kings 14:24 and 15:12 again refer to temple prostitution.
-The original word qadesh is mistranslated as sodomite (homosexual) in the King James Version, but as male prostitute, male cult prostitutes, and male shrine prostitutes in more accurate versions.
+1 Kings 14:24 and 1 Kings 15:12 again refer to temple prostitution.
+The original word qadesh is mistranslated as “sodomite” (homosexual) in the King James Version, but as male prostitute, male cult prostitutes, and male shrine prostitutes in more accurate versions.
 As mentioned before, there is little evidence that homosexuality was involved.
-Again, the text has nothing to say about consentual homosexual relationships.
+Again, the text has nothing to say about consensual homosexual relationships.

-These passages are often translated as if they refer to homosexuals, however the actual word that is being translated is “qadesh” which means “holy one” or “someone set apart for a holy purpose.”
+To reiterate, these passages are often translated as if they refer to homosexuals, however the actual word that is being translated is qadesh, which means “holy one” or “someone set apart for a holy purpose.”
 In this case the word is referring to people who commit ritual acts of prostitution in order to honor their deity.
-The clearest translation of this concept would simply be “temple or ritual prostitute.”
+The clearest translation of this concept would simply be “temple (or ritual) prostitute.”

 These passages do not condemn homosexuality; for that matter they don’t even condemn prostitution.
 Instead, they condemn the practice of religious prostitution connected with the worship of a foreign god.